 According to the Dignity at Work and Study Policy – Appendix B and the Advisory, Conciliation and Arbitration Services (ACAS), harassment and bullying can be defined as follows:

 - Bullying is offensive, intimidating, malicious or insulting behaviour, an abuse or misuse of power through means that undermine, humiliate, denigrate or injure the recipient.

 - Harassment is unwanted conduct related to a relevant protected characteristic, which has the purpose or effect of violating an individual’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for that individual.

-The Centre for Fantasy and the Fantastic is dedicated to facilitating a space free from harassment, bullying, and discrimination for all Members and Attendees, regardless of age, ethnicity, disability, gender identity and expression, nationality, neurodiversity, physical ability or appearance, race, religion, sexual identity or sexual orientation, or fiction/fandom preferences (this list is not exhaustive).
+The Centre for Fantasy and the Fantastic is dedicated to facilitating a space free from harassment, bullying, and discrimination for all Members and Attendees, regardless of age, body size, ethnicity, disability, gender identity and expression, nationality, neurodiversity, physical ability or appearance, race, religion, sexual identity or sexual orientation, or fiction/fandom preferences (this list is not exhaustive).

 We do not tolerate harassment of Centre Members or Attendees in any form.
 Behaviour that will be considered harassment includes, but is not limited to: